hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/book_scanner.rst

 For this we will start with a single vertex object at 0,0,0 (You will need to load the "Extra Objects" Add-on).

-I placed all objects, apart from the wheels at the World Centre for ease, so the start point for this component is 0.39,-0.32,-0.3.
+I placed all objects, apart from the wheels at the World Center for ease, so the start point for this component is 0.39,-0.32,-0.3.
 The first thing to do therefore is move this single vertex in Edit mode to that location.
 For this there are two choices: